top of page

 • Safety and Stability: Establishing a sense of safety is crucial in trauma therapy.
 Therapists help clients feel safe both physically and emotionally, ensuring that the therapeutic environment is supportive and secure.

 • Emotional Regulation: Trauma often disrupts a person's ability to regulate their emotions.
-Therapy helps individuals learn techniques to manage overwhelming emotions, reduce anxiety, and cope with triggers.
+Therapy helps individuals learn techniques to manage overwhelming emotions, reduce anxiety and depression, and cope with triggers.

 • Processing Traumatic Memories: Therapy provides a structured framework for individuals to gradually confront and process traumatic memories.
-This may involve techniques where clients verbally recount their experiences in a safe and controlled manner.
+This may involve techniques where clients verbally recount their experiences in a safe and controlled manner, helping to address issues like trauma bonding and relational trauma.

 • Cognitive Restructuring: Helping clients identify and challenge negative thoughts and beliefs stemming from the trauma.
-This can lead to a more adaptive understanding of the traumatic event and reduce feelings of shame or guilt.
+This can lead to a more adaptive understanding of the traumatic event and reduce feelings of shame or guilt, ultimately improving self-esteem.

 • Integration and Healing: Ultimately, trauma therapy aims to integrate the traumatic experience into the person's life story in a way that promotes growth, resilience, and healing.
 This involves fostering a sense of empowerment and rebuilding trust in oneself and others.